aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-php/php-programmers-guide/working-with-projects-in-php/reading-group-definition-data-in-php/_index.md

 ---

 ## **Aspose.Tasks - Reading Group Definition Data**
-To Read Group Definition Data using **Aspose.Tasks Java for PHP**, simply invoke **ReadingGroupDefinitionData** module.
+To read Group Definition Data using **Aspose.Tasks Java for PHP**, simply invoke **ReadingGroupDefinitionData** module.
 Here you can see example code.

 **PHP Code**